juddw/hello-world/README.md

 # hello-world
-my first test with GitHub
+My first test with GitHub.

-just starting to learn the ropes with GitHub
+Just starting to learn the ropes with GitHub.